JettN/cse134bhw5/README.md

 Added `<hr>` tag at the end of every `<header>` for consistency

 Moved all style tags and JS code into files seperate from the html files for personal preference (HTML pages were becoming cluttered)

+Removed No JS contact form because there is no reason to have two contact forms